| Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 understanding of his power and its limitations; and through equipping the client

 with knowledge and empowering skills.
+In the next section, we

 will examine some criteria which indicates individual therapy rather than group